rotki/rotki/docs/usage_guide.rst

   :alt: Defi LP positions in the dashboard
   :align: center

-rotki allows its users to keep track of their Liquidity Pools.
+Rotki allows its users to keep track of their Liquidity Pools.
 An overview is available in the dashboard and it is also possible to get a per protocol view in the deposits section.

 .. image:: images/sc_decentralized_lp.png
   :alt: Defi Liquidity Pools